Educational Institutions Action Items

 Responding to Antisemitism

-Condemn unequivocally | It is essential that university and secondary school administrations issue clear and unwavering statements condemning antisemitism when incidents occur on campus, or elsewhere if they regularly issue statements on external events.
+Condemn unequivocally | It is essential that university and secondary school administrations issue clear and unwavering statements condemning antisemitism when incidents occur if they regularly issue statements on external events.
+Normalization occurs when antisemitism is ignored, downplayed, or diluted and when authority figures fail to specifically name and condemn antisemitism.
 These statements should specifically name antisemitism and avoid performatively adding reference to other forms of hatred and bigotry.
 Such language diminishes the seriousness with which fighting antisemitism should be addressed.
-For two recent examples of strong responses to antisemitism, please see Seton Hall University’s message, and President Eric Kaler of Case Western Reserve’s statement.
+For two examples of strong responses to antisemitism, please see President Julio Frenk’s message to the University of Miami community and President Sian Leah Beilock's remarks to the Dartmouth University community

-Have a clear policy about antisemitism | Using the IHRA Working Definition as a guide, ensure clarity as to what is considered antisemitism on campus.
+Have a clear policy about antisemitism | Using the IHRA Working Definition of Antisemitism as a guide, ensure clarity as to what is considered antisemitism on campus.
 In particular, it is critical to differentiate between legitimate criticism of the State of Israel and antisemitic rhetoric and exclusion measures.
-Institutions should be aware of the ramifications of campus initiatives and events that create a hostile environment for Jewish and pro-Israel students, such as inflammatory and violent rhetoric on “apartheid walls” and the like.
+Institutions should be aware of the ramifications of campus initiatives and events that create a hostile environment for Jewish and pro-Israel students, such as inflammatory and violent rhetoric on “apartheid walls” or that “Zionism is white supremacy,” when the majority of Jews say Israel is important to what being Jewish means to them1, amongst other examples.
 It should be made clear that it is antisemitic to exclude Jewish students or groups from campus social justice spaces because of their support for Israel, particularly when no other ethnic or religious group is asked about their connections to another country.

-Enhance bias reporting policies and procedures| All universities and secondary schools should have a clear and transparent mechanism for students to report antisemitism and should be transparent about the measures taken in response to such reports.
+Enhance and promote reporting | All universities and secondary schools should have a clear mechanism for students to report antisemitism and should be transparent about the measures taken in response to such reports.
+Antisemitism is significantly underreported in the United States, including in school settings.
+Jewish students often hesitate to report antisemitic incidents, as they may believe that their experiences are not “bad enough” compared to other forms of oppression faced by their peers.
 Antisemitism should be treated with the same seriousness as other forms of bigotry.

 Back to Table of Contents